ibm-cloud-docs/hardware-firewall-shared/cancelling.md

 {:note: .note}
 {:important: .important}

-# Canceling a Hardware Firewall (Shared)
+# Canceling a Hardware Firewall
 {: #canceling-a-hardware-firewall-shared-}

 Firewalls can be cancelled at any time.
-To cancel a Hardware Firewall (Shared),
+To cancel a Hardware Firewall, perform the following procedure:

 1. From your browser, open  [Customer Portal ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){: new_window} and log into your account.
 2. In the Customer Portal navigation, go to **Devices > Device List** and click on the firewall protected device you want to cancel.